DungKHoang/Generate-Scripts-from-OneView/README.md

 Generate-scripts.PS1 is a PowerShell script that generates PowwerShell code to configure new OneView instances.
 The script queries an existing OV instance (called 'Master') and based on resources and attributes configured in this instance, it will create scripts that call OV PowerShell library (POSH).
 Those scripts can then run against new OV instance to re-create the environment.

 There are two categories of scripts

-   * OV settings - the scripts are used to configure OV settings including : firmware baseline - time & locale - address pool/subnet ....
-   * OV resources - those scripts are used to create OV resoruces including
+   * OV resources - those scripts are used to create OV resources including
         * Ethernet newtorks
         * Network set
         * FC / FCOE networks